marcus7070/cq-dev/README.md

 Feel free to change the CadQuery or CQ-editor source code.
 Just rerun `nix-build` when you are done.
 Nix should take a hash of the source code, and if it's changed it will rebuild it.

+## nix-shell

+Running nix-shell in this directory will pick up `shell.nix` and produce an environment with the cadquery package present.
+Then editors such as Vim with Python-language-server will pick up CadQuery and offer autocomplete and hinting etc.

 ## Tests

 Unfortunately PyQt5 isn't currently working in Nix, so CQ-editor's tests have been disabled.